kutinden/buyingacar/README.md

 one of these "marker" questions is related to whether anyone have smoked in the car (and about the smells/odors in the car in general).

 If the dealer starts asking such questions, you are on the right track.
 Make every possible effort to help them to determine the most accurate price - they work for your benefit here (as it benefits them too and they decided not to play trade-in devaluation game on you - maybe they hope they will be doing it some other way).
 You should make it absolutely clear, multiple times, that you can provide everything for their used car department, with all honesty, take any additional photos they may require or share insurance estimates - all to make sure what they will see in person will be exactly what you have shown and told them over email.
 Your goal is to have the moral right to walk away if after they will see the car in person they will name you a different trade-in price for some crazy reason.
 You will have to do it in this case and it may be hard to do.
 Dealer should be aware of that and you should have a written commitment to not trying to do trade-in devaluation on you.
 After you mention "trade-in devaluation" and that you do not plan to negotiate at the dealership they will likely understand that you are serious about it.
 Not many people know that term.
-Google it, results may surprize you :)
+Google it, results may surprise you :)

 You will still be asked to come to dealerships for the final appraisal, for example, if you have carfax reports on your car.
 It is fine as long as they still provide the number after you offer to provide insurance estimates and repair records.
 They should agree that their number should not be going down after they see the car, but can go up if it will be more than they expected (the latter will, of course, never happen).